jwstwfss/NIRCam-line-finding/README.md

 Steps for installation are as follows

 1. Make sure you have python 3.9 or later installed
-2. pip install the following packages (paying attention to specific versions:
+2. pip install the following packages:
-	- numpy>=1.26.4, <2
+	- numpy>=1.26.4
 	- astropy>=5.3, <7
 	- pandas>=1.0, <3
 	- scipy==1.14.1 (this one is strict)